South Loop: History

 The South Loop was historically home to Chicago's vice districts, including the brothels, bars, burlesque theaters, and arcades.
 Inexpensive residential hotels on Van Buren and State Street made it one of the city's Skid Rows until the 1970s.
-The oldest homeless shelter in the city, Pacific Garden Mission, was located at State and Balbo from 1923 to 2007, and is currently located at 1458 S. Canal St. on the other side of the river.
+The oldest homeless shelter in the city, Pacific Garden Mission, was located at State and Balbo from 1923 to 2007, and is currently located at 1458 S. Canal St. on the other side of the south branch of the Chicago River.